Saturn 3: Scripting

 The script changed once Fawcett became involved.
 "We went through all sorts of thoughts," said Donen.
 "There were times when we had a story where no one was the villain.
 But I think there was always an age difference between Farrah and the man with whom she was working.
 I think we were looking for an older rather than a younger man in every version of the story.
 Yet I don't feel that the script was changed to accommodate the casting of Kirk Douglas."

 Other people worked on the script.
-Amis says most of the final script was written by Frederic Raphael.
+Amis said that most of the final script was written by Frederic Raphael.

-The film was accused of being similar to Alien but Donen pointed out Barry had the idea several years before that film came out.
+The film was accused of being similar to Alien, but Donen pointed out Barry had the idea several years before that film came out.
 "It's a pity we didn't get it out first.
 There is the similarity of the monster villain, but ours doesn't take on the guise of a monster.
-Ours is beautiful to look at — in a strange way.
+Ours is beautiful to look at—in a strange way.
 The alien was a sort of organic reptile with a steel mouth.
-Ours looks more human— it has legs.
+Ours looks more human—it has legs.
 And we show ours."

-Donen said "It's probably closer to the real Frankenstein story than a Hitchcock thriller...
+Donen said: "It's probably closer to the real Frankenstein story than an Hitchcock thriller...
 It's meant to frighten you in an unusual way and give you a sense of relief at the way that it comes out.
-It's science fiction but not comic-strip...It's also a film that is both sensuous and sensual."
+It's science fiction but not comic-strip...
+It's also a film that is both sensuous and sensual."

-ITC was also producing Raise the Titanic! at the same time.
-As that film went over schedule and over budget and ultimately failed at the box office, the production of Saturn 3 was cut back.
+ITC was also producing Raise the Titanic at the same time.
+As that film went over schedule and over budget, and ultimately failed at the box office, the production of Saturn 3 was cut back.

 Casting

 Fawcett's casting was announced in June 1978 (the press release said Donen was directing) and she was paid $750,000.
-The first choices for the male lead were Sean Connery and Michael Caine but they turned the part down; Kirk Douglas accepted.
+The first choices for the male lead were Sean Connery and Michael Caine, but they turned the part down; Kirk Douglas accepted.
 Harvey Keitel was cast at a fee of $90,000.